Sam Burgess has opened up on his time playing rugby union after his return to Australia, coming to the conclusion that his ‘heart wasn’t in it’.

-The rugby league convert endured a frantic stint in the 15-man game with position switches, a fast track into the Senior setup and following that scrutiny from media and former players.
+The rugby league convert endured a frantic stint in the 15-man game with position switches, a fast track into the Senior England setup and following that scrutiny from media and former players.

 Burgess, who last week called time on his 12 months in union and returned to South Sydney Rabbitohs, said: “”No matter what I did, I always felt I was fighting a losing battle.